StatisticalReinforcementLearningLab/SARAv2/src/app/survey/README.md

 We also created a sample survey in the link `./sample-survey/sample-survey.component.ts` and `./sample-survey/sample-survey.component.html`.
-The `sample-survey.component.html` shows the 'one line code' that you can change to point to the survey you want to populate from `/assets/data/` directory.
+The `sample-survey.component.html` shows the 'one line code' `<app-dynamic-survey fileLink="alex_survey"></app-dynamic-survey>` that you can change to point to the survey you want to populate from `/assets/data/` directory.

 Summary of important files in the survey module:
 1. Survey questions are stored in `/assets/data/questions.json`